MukendiMputu/conference_room_ruby/README.md

 Because I'm using Manjaro (a Linux Distro based on Arch Linux), I picked mariaDB as the relational database management system (RDBMS).
 In the RDBMS, I created a specific user for this web application and provided it access to the database schema.
 I wrote the data migration classes in Rails to generate the schema and all of the tables that go with it.

-I'll update this README after creating an Entity-Relationship Diagram (ERD) of my application models.
+#### Application models' Entity-Relationship Diagram (ERD)

 ![Entity-Relationship Diagram (ERD)](conference_room_development_db_schema.png)